AmirAli5/100DaysOfMLCode/README.md

 # 100DaysOfMLCode
 I hereby accept Siraj Raval’s 100 Days of ML Code Challenge!
 And Complete in 100 days from November to February.
-On the basis of my past one and half years experience I have done different projects in 100 days related to:
+On the basis of my past one and half years experience I have done different projects in 100 Days related to:
 1. Machine Learning
 2. Deep Learning
 3. Computer Vision